MrWhiteC/NLU_Project2025/README.md

-# AI System For MITRE ATT&CK Threat Classification And Organizational Impact Analysis
+# AI System For MITRE ATT&CK Threat Classification

 ## Overview

-This project introduces an **AI-powered Natural Language Processing (NLP) system** that automates the **classification** of **cybersecurity news articles** into **MITRE ATT&CK techniques**.
-A fine-tuned **BERT-based model**, specifically **CTI-BERT**, is used for the classification task, providing better performance than baseline models and traditional rule-based methods.
-The system is designed to support cybersecurity teams by identifying relevant ATT&CK techniques, **reducing the time, effort, and inconsistency associated with manual threat analysis**.
+This project aims to develop an AI-powered system that leverages Natural Language Processing (NLP) to automatically classify cybersecurity news articles into MITRE ATT&CK techniques.
+The system utilizes a fine-tuned BERT model to automate the classification process, helping organizations analyze cybersecurity threats more effectively and reduce the manual effort involved in mapping security incidents to the MITRE ATT&CK framework.

 ## Key Features

-- **Automated Classification:** The BERT-based model automatically classifies cybersecurity news articles into relevant MITRE ATT&CK techniques, enhancing the efficiency of threat analysis.
+- **Automated Threat Classification:** The system automatically classifies cybersecurity news articles based on MITRE ATT&CK techniques.

-- **Fine-tuning for Cybersecurity:** The model is fine-tuned specifically on cybersecurity-specific dataset, ensuring high relevance and accuracy in threat classification.
+- **Fine-Tuned BERT Model:** The model is fine-tuned specifically for cybersecurity news, enabling it to handle complex attack descriptions and terminology.

-- **Improved Efficiency:** Reduces the time and effort spent on manual classification, helping security teams react faster to threats.

-- **Evaluation Against Baseline Models:** The system's performance will be assessed against traditional keyword-based and rule-based methods, ensuring that it offers significant improvements in both accuracy and relevance.

-- **Human Feedback Loop:** Feedback from cybersecurity experts will be integrated into the model evaluation, further enhancing its capabilities for practical, real-world applications.
+- **Web-Based Interface:** A user-friendly web interface to interact with the system, allowing security analysts to input cybersecurity news articles and receive classified MITRE ATT&CK techniques.

 ## Related Works

 This research builds on several notable works in the field of cybersecurity threat intelligence and natural language processing (NLP):

-**1. Noise Contrastive Estimation-based Matching Framework for Low-Resource Security Attack Pattern Recognition (Nguyen et al., 2024)** introduced a ranking-based Noise Contrastive Estimation (NCE) to address challenges in multi-label classification of Tactics, Techniques, and Procedures (TTPs).
-While successful, it faced issues with training time and the scope of the MITRE ATT&CK framework.

-**2. Automatic Mapping of Unstructured Cyber Threat Intelligence (Orbinato et al., 2022)** explored machine learning and deep learning methods for classifying Cyber Threat Intelligence (CTI) into MITRE ATT&CK categories.
-Their work showed that deep learning outperformed traditional approaches, but the complexity of natural language made precise classification challenging.

-**3. A Pretrained Language Model for Cyber Threat Intelligence (Park & You, 2023)** developed a BERT-based model specifically for cybersecurity, showing it worked better than general models.
-However, the limited size of datasets made challenges for performance on unseen data.
+**1. Pre-trained Models and Classification Frameworks**

+- **CTI-BERT (Park and You, 2023):** A pre-trained model for Cyber Threat Intelligence (CTI) that outperforms general models in MITRE ATT&CK classification but faces challenges like limited dataset size and language coverage.

+- **Full-Stack NLP Pipeline (Park and Lee, 2022):** Extracts threat intelligence from unstructured text but lacks direct integration with MITRE ATT&CK, making it less efficient for classification tasks.

+**2. Handling Multi-Label Challenges**

+- **Noise Contrastive Estimation (NCE) (Nguyen et al., 2024):** A framework to handle multi-label challenges and missing annotations, showing better performance in MITRE ATT&CK classification.

+- **Sentence-Level Classification (Orbinato et al., 2022):** Explores deep learning for classifying unstructured CTI, outperforming traditional approaches at the sentence level.

+**3. Cybersecurity Datasets and Entity Extraction**

-**4. AnnoCTR: A Dataset for Detecting and Linking Entities, Tactics, and Techniques in Cyber Threat Reports (Lange et al., 2024)** provided a detailed dataset for specific NLP tasks related to MITRE ATT&CK, which will be useful for this research in automating threat classification from cybersecurity news.
+- **AnnoCTR Dataset (Lange et al., 2024):** Provides annotated threat reports linked to MITRE ATT&CK, useful for training classification models.

-**5. Introducing a New Dataset for Event Detection in Cybersecurity Texts (Duc Trong et al., 2020)** focused on improving event detection models, highlighting the limitations of sentence-level context in capturing complex cybersecurity events.
-This work emphasizes the need for document-level context, which the proposed system aims to use.

-**6. Full-Stack Information Extraction System for Cybersecurity Intelligence (Park & Lee, 2022)** proposed a system to extract and organize cybersecurity information.
-However, it didn’t connect with standardized frameworks like MITRE ATT&CK, which led to disorganized data.
-This research aims to fix that by automating threat classification within the MITRE ATT&CK framework.
+- **CySecED Dataset (Trong et al., 2020):** Expands on earlier datasets with broader event types but struggles with complex attack dependencies.

+- **Named Entity Recognition (NER):** Used to identify and classify entities like malware and attack techniques, improving threat classification accuracy.

+**4. Context-Aware Modeling**

+- **Context-Guided BERT (Wu and Ong, 2020):**  Uses a quasi-attention mechanism to enhance the model's understanding of relationships between parts of a sentence.
+This helps capture both positive and negative relationships, improving the mapping of attacks to MITRE ATT&CK techniques.

 ## Methodology